statengeneraal/laws-markdown/verdrag/hong/kong/international/convention/for/the/safe/and/environmentally/sound/etc/BWBV0006256/README.md

 | --- | --- |
 |  *(Seal or stamp of the authority, as appropriate)*   |

-####Endorsement where the renewal survey has been completed and regulation 11.7  applies
+####Endorsement where the renewal survey has been completed and regulation 11.7  applies<sup> *  This page of the endorsement at survey shall be reproduced and added to the certificate as considered necessary by the Administration.  </sup>

-<sup> *  This page of the endorsement at survey shall be reproduced and added to the certificate as considered necessary by the Administration.  </sup>
+Treedt in werking op een nader te bepalen tijdstip

 | --- | --- |
 |:---|:---|